CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 ****************************
 This is a developer guide for contributing modules to the Cisco ACI-Ansible collection.
 It is for developers who want to contribute code, fixes, or new modules to the collection.
 It will walk you through different steps and the expected conventions for contributions.

-For more information about Cisco ACI, look at the :ref:`Cisco ACI user guide <aci_guide>`.
+For more information about Cisco ACI, look at the `Cisco ACI user guide <https://www.cisco.com/c/en/us/solutions/collateral/data-center-virtualization/application-centric-infrastructure/solution-overview-c22-741487.html>`_.

 What's covered in this section:

 .. contents::
   :depth: 3
   :local:

 .. _aci_dev_guide_intro: